epfl-herus/demod/docs/source/installation/installation.rst

 Installation
 ===============

-Demod can be installed as a python library.
+Demod can be installed as a python library, either using pip or from source.

 Requirements